feel free to recommend any movies you think would fit under this category and also please do yourself a favor…

 The Truman Show

-Truman Burbank is the star of "The Truman Show", a 24-hour-a-day cultural TV phenomenon that broadcasts every aspect of his life -- live and in color -- without his knowledge.
+Truman Burbank is the star of "The Truman Show", a 24-hour-a-day "reality" TV show that broadcasts every aspect of his life -- live and in color -- without his knowledge.
 His entire life has been an unending soap opera for consumption by the rest of the world.
-And everyone he knows--including his wife and his best friend -- is really an actor, paid to be part of his life.
+And everyone he knows -- including his wife and his best friend -- is really an actor, paid to be part of his life.

 I have only a handful of loves in my life- my wife and children, my pets, a select few true friends, and cinema.